ahundt/cis/doc/intro.rst

 PA3
 ---

 The purpose of PA3 was to develop an iterative-closest point (ICP) registration algorithm.
-The problem involved a 3D triangular surface mesh of a bone found in CT coordinates and two rigid bodies, one rigidly attached to the bone and one to be used as a pointer.
+The problem involved a 3D triangular surface mesh of a bone found in CT coordinates and two rigid bodies.
+One rigid body is rigidly attached to the bone and one to be used as a pointer.
 LED markers were attached to the two rigid bodies so that the coordinates could be determined in optical coordinates.
 An ICP registration was implemented so that a the closest point on the triangular mesh could be found to a number of points where the tip of the pointer contacted the bone.
 The diagram below from the assignment document gives a visual description of the system.

 .. image:: static/PA3_Problem_Drawing.png